oegedijk/explainerdashboard/docs/source/explainers.rst

-The abstract base class **BaseExplainerBunch** defines most of the functionality such as feature importances (both SHAP and permutation based), SHAP values, SHAP interaction values partial dependences, individual contributions, etc. Along with a number of convenient plotting methods The derived classes that you would actually instantiate specify what kind of ShapExplainer to use to calculate the SHAP values.
+The abstract base class **BaseExplainerBunch** defines most of the functionality such as feature importances (both SHAP and permutation based), SHAP values, SHAP interaction values partial dependences, individual contributions, etc. Along with a number of convenient plotting methods

-e.g.:

-**TreeExplainerBunch**(model, X, y): uses shap.TreeExplainer
-**LinearExplainerBunch**(model, X, y): uses shap.LinearExplainer
-**DeepExplainerBunch**(model, X, y): uses shap.DeepExplainer
-**KernelExplainerBunch**(model, X, y): uses shap.KernelExplainer

-These Explainer objects calculate shap values, feature importances, partial dependences, etc and provide a number of convenient plotting methods:
+The BaseExplainerBunch already provides a number of convenient plotting methods:

 - plot_importances()
 - plot_shap_contributions()